AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-share-collection.md

  <!--The administrators can share and unshare a collection with the authorized Brand Portal users.
 Editors and viewers can view and share the collections created by them, shared with them, and public collections.-->

-Collections are shared as link via an e-mail.
-Everybody with access to the share link can open the collection, whereas, shared e-mails can be forwarded to anyone.
-Additionally, [shared links](https://experienceleague.adobe.com/docs/experience-manager-brand-portal/using/share/brand-portal-link-share.html?lang=en) are temporary and accessible for a limited duration only.
+Collections are shared as link by way of an e-mail.
+Everybody with access to the share link can open the collection.
+However, shared e-mails can be forwarded to anyone.
+Additionally, [shared links](https://experienceleague.adobe.com/en/docs/experience-manager-brand-portal/using/share/brand-portal-link-share) are temporary and accessible for a limited duration only.
 Alternatively, users can be invited as permanent members to collections.
 There are the following types of users for the collections:

 * **Administrators** can share or unshare a collection with authorized Brand Portal users.
-They can invite other users to a specific collection and define their role on that collection.
+They can invite other users to a specific collection and define their role in that collection.
 In addition, administrators can create public collections.

 * **Editors** are allowed to create and share collections.
-They can invite other users to a specific collection and define their role on that collection.
+They can invite other users to a specific collection and define their role in that collection.
 In addition, they can also share collections, if they have been invited to the collection as an editor or owner.

 * **Viewers** can create private collections only.
-They are not allowed to share a collection even when they were invited as owners.
+They cannot share a collection even when they were invited as owners.

 >[!NOTE]
 >
->Editors cannot change a public collection to a non-public collection and therefore do not have the **[!UICONTROL Public Collection]** check box available in **[!UICONTROL Collection Settings]** dialog.
+>Editors cannot change a public collection to a non-public collection and therefore do not have the **[!UICONTROL Public Collection]** check box available in the **[!UICONTROL Collection Settings]** dialog box.

 ## Share a collection {#share-collection}